 On the flip side, it’s also critical that you’re consistently monitoring when you need to pay out vendors.
 By spreading out your vendor payment dates, you can ensure you’re not paying everyone at the same time each month.
 This allows you to avoid having a sudden massive cash outflow.

+Cutting expenses is a major factor to consider when improving cash flow operations.
 Monitoring your expenses is a critical part of cash flow management.
 Being able to reduce the operational costs of your business can come a long way.
 Even if your company continues to grow its sales pipeline month over month, letting operational expenses get out of control is not an option.
 It leaves you exposed to market shocks such as exponential cost increases or unforeseen events (Covid-19).

 - Review your rent or mortgage and find room for renegotiation